nvie/times/README.md

 safe datetime representations easily:

     >>> import time, times
-    >>> print times.from_unix(time.time())
-    2012-02-03 11:58:58.069461
     >>> print times.to_universal(time.time())
     2012-02-03 11:59:03.588419

 Note that `to_universal` auto-detects that you give it a UNIX timestamp.

-To get the correct UTC-based UNIX timestamp representation of a universal datetime, use:
+To get the UNIX timestamp representation of a universal datetime, use:

     >>> print times.to_unix(universal_time)